Leandrosouza74-github/VLC_CHANNELS_6GPCM/README.md

 # VLC_CHANNELS_6GPCM
-This repository is structured as a step-by-step tutorial that models the physical and geometric propagation of Visible Light Communication (VLC) channels within the 6G Pervasive Channel Model (6GPCM) framework
+This repository demonstrates the evolution in modeling a Visible Light Communication (VLC) channel within the 6G Channel Model (6GPCM) framework.